Books to remember

 How Isaac Asimov used science fiction to point out our biases

-Favorite highlights
+Favorite highlight

 The threat of nuclear holocaust fosters pacifism; when pacifism spreads, war recedes and trade flourishes; and trade increases both the profits of peace and the costs of war.
 Over time, this feedback loop creates another obstacle to war, which may ultimately prove the most important of all.
 The tightening web of international connections erodes the independence of most countries, lessening the chance that any one of them might single-handedly let slip the dogs of war.
 Most countries no longer engage in full-scale war for the simple reason that they are no longer independent.